×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We do not have children going to the international school, so that opened our options where to live.
 We chose Moka, Maraval by the golf course.
 It's green and mountainouse.
 It's a 10 minute drive to the city or a 15 minute drive to the Carribean, Maracus Beach.
 The houses are newer and larger.
 You get more for your money. **Fresh Fruit / Vegetable stands on corners.
-You won't find that in West Morings," explained one person living in Port of Spain, Trinidad & Tobago.
+You won't find that in West Morings," explained one foreigner living in Port of Spain, Trinidad & Tobago.

 "One of the best ways to find a place to live in Trinidad & Tobago is to use online resources such as real estate websites, classifieds, and social media groups.
 You can also contact local real estate agents who can help you find a suitable property.
 Additionally, you can look for rental postings in local newspapers and magazines.
 It is also a good idea to ask friends and family for recommendations.
-Finally, you can visit the area in person to get a better feel for the area and to find potential properties," said one expat in Trinidad & Tobago.
+Finally, you can visit the area in person to get a better feel for the area and to find potential properties," said one in Trinidad & Tobago.

 View More Answers